Boron Reduces Fluoride Toxicity

 Boron Reduces Fluoride Toxicity in Animals

 Animals suffering from acute toxicosis can be given calcium gluconate and magnesium hydroxide or milk orally to reduce fluoride consumption, although the diagnosis may be poor if an enormous amount of fluoride is consumed.
-Treatment becomes ineffective once the symptoms of chronic fluorosis start to appear.
+Fluoride toxicity treatment becomes ineffective once the symptoms of chronic fluorosis start to appear.

 Supplementation with aluminium salts, calcium carbonate, or boron minimises absorption and increases excretion.
 Supplements and mineral mixes with a fluoride level of less than 1% are advised for food-producing animals.